elopio/docs/source/includes/_simplifiedAPI.md

 <!-- TODO: Add link to augur.createMarket.getMarketCreationCost -->
 ### augur.createMarket.getMarketCreationCostBreakdown(p, callback) &rarr; {<a href="#MarketCreationCostBreakdown">MarketCreationCostBreakdown</a>}

 Similar to `augur.createMarket.getMarketCreationCost`, but provides more detail about the ether costs required to create a new [Market](#market).
-These ether costs are broken down by the gas cost paid to the [First Reporter](#first-reporter) and the cost of the [Validity Bond](#validity-bond).
+These ether costs are broken down by the gas cost paid to the [First Public Reporter](#first-public-reporter) and the cost of the [Validity Bond](#validity-bond).

 Note: This function will send a transaction if needed to create the current Reporting Window.